CMC-lab/TranCIT/docs/installation.rst

 * `matplotlib` for plotting
 * `jupyter` for running notebooks in the examples directory

-To install these along with DCS:
+To install these along with TranCIT:

 .. code-block:: bash

-   pip install dynamic-causal-strength[dev]
+   pip install trancit[dev]